10 Tips for Managing Sensitive Teeth

 2. Use a Soft-Bristled Toothbrush

 When choosing your soft-bristled toothbrush, make sure it is the correct size for your mouth.
-Undersized toothbrushes may not cover all the surface area it needs to clean your mouth effectively.
+Undersized toothbrushes may not cover all the surface area necessary to clean your mouth effectively.
 If your toothbrush is too large, you will have trouble cleaning hard-to-reach areas.
 Most adults need a brush with a 0.5- to 1-inch head, though larger and smaller variations are available.

 3. Make a Saltwater Mouthwash